nervosnetwork/ckb-auth/docs/bitcoin.md

 - Create a wallet: `File` -> `Create Wallet`.
 - Generate a receiving address: In the `Receive` tab, click the "Create new receiving address" button.
-- After creation, you will see the `Address` in the lower part of a separate window.
-You can check the addresses held by the current wallet in the table below.
+- After creation, the 'Address' will be visible in the lower part of a separate window.
+The addresses held by the current wallet can be checked in the table below.

 If the address starts with `bc` or `tb`, make sure to verify the correctness of the above configurations.